 The go-to material for an overwhelming majority of homeowners is natural stone.
 It's one of the most in-demand benchtops, making any space look sophisticated and chic.
 Also, its timeless quality will never go out of style.

 Granite and marble are popular natural stones used for countertops as they come in various patterns, colours, and textures.
-Granite has high durability and will withstand most scratches or stains.
+Granite is highly durable and will withstand most scratches and stains.
 It also has low porosity, making it hygienic, food-safe, and impervious to liquids.

 Choosing the Right Kitchen Benchtop